minkaotic/front-end-notes/Angular-Notes.md

   }
 });
 ```
+- `directive()` takes two parameters: the directive name, and a callback function that returns an object to be used in the directive - in the example above, it provides a `template` (typically a small snippet of HTML).

 Then add this directive into the HTML file as a tag - note the change from camel case to all lower case with hyphens for the directive name:
 ```html